Survival First Aid Kit List | 28 Essentials

 Trauma

-- Combat Tourniquet: Recon Medical Tourniquet – for severed limbs or clamping unreachable veins and arteries
+- Combat Tourniquet: CAT Gen7 [Top pick from our tourniquet review] – For severed limbs or clamping unreachable veins and arteries.

 - Gauze Rolls: MedPride Stretch Gauze (12 rolls)